nixworks/public/news/2010/10/31/index.md

 ##### Mounts Merapi
 ### [Mount Merapi erupts again in Indonesia, surprising villagers who had returned to check their possessions. ](/news/2010/10/31/mount-merapi-erupts-again-in-indonesia-surprising-villagers-who-had-returned-to-check-their-possessions.md)
-_Context: Mounts Merapi, Indonesia_
+_Context: Indonesia, Mounts Merapi_

 ##### Human Rights Watch
 ### [Human Rights Watch expresses concern that Iran and Saudi Arabia, which have been criticized for their records on women's rights, are expected to join a new U.N. agency devoted to women and could interfere with the work of the agency. ](/news/2010/10/31/human-rights-watch-expresses-concern-that-iran-and-saudi-arabia-which-have-been-criticized-for-their-records-on-women-s-rights-are-expecte.md)
-_Context: women's rights, Iran, Women's rights in Saudi Arabia, U.N., Human Rights Watch_
+_Context: U.N., Women's rights in Saudi Arabia, Human Rights Watch, Iran, women's rights_

 ##### Hamid Karzai
 ### [Afghan President Hamid Karzai denounces a large-scale drug raid in which U.S. forces and Russian drug agents took part, calling it a violation of Afghan sovereignty, even though Afghan police participated. ](/news/2010/10/31/afghan-president-hamid-karzai-denounces-a-large-scale-drug-raid-in-which-u-s-forces-and-russian-drug-agents-took-part-calling-it-a-violati.md)